revbayes/revbayes/help/md/dnCBDSP.md

 ## title
 Conditional birth-death shift process
 ## description
-Simulates a tree under a birth-death process with shifts in birth and death rates through time.
+Simulates a tree under a birth-death process with shifts in birth and death rates among lineages.
 ## details
 This distribution simulates a tree under a birth-death process.
 The initial birth and death rates can be specified with the rootLambda and rootMu arguments.